banzaicloud/koperator/README.md

 ### Community support

-If you encounter problems while using the Logging operator the documentation does not address, [open an issue](https://github.com/banzaicloud/kafka-operator/issues) or talk to us on the Banzai Cloud Slack channel [#kafka-operator](https://pages.banzaicloud.com/invite-slack).
+If you encounter problems while using the Kafka operator the documentation does not address, [open an issue](https://github.com/banzaicloud/kafka-operator/issues) or talk to us on the Banzai Cloud Slack channel [#kafka-operator](https://pages.banzaicloud.com/invite-slack).

 ### Commercial support